Jason Heyward Player Props: Dodgers vs. Royals

 Jason Heyward At The Plate

-- Heyward has had at least one RBI in 20.0% of his games this year (12 of 60), with more than one RBI four times (6.7%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Heyward has driven home a run in 13 games this year (21.0%), including more than one RBI in 8.1% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.